 - The residue is of an excipient, not the API, and thus it is not identified during analytical testing.
 The residue might be visually undetectable due to its position (difficult to reach/see equipment parts) or due to its transparency.

 - Depending on the residue itself, this could serve as a potential substrate for microbial growth.

-- At times, the API could be embedded in this residue, resulting in a potential cross contamination after a product changeover, though the cleaning has been previously validated.
+- At times, the API could be embedded in this residue, resulting in potential cross-contamination after a product changeover, though the cleaning has been previously validated.

 - Wrong detergents could lead to the necessity of manually scrubbing the equipment, which could further lead to scratches on the contact parts.
-It has been seen that over the time, these scratches tend to accumulate the residue and cause microbial and/or cross contamination.
+It has been seen that over time, these scratches tend to accumulate the residue and cause microbial and/or cross-contamination.

 Avoidance of Contamination Is the Goal

 For obvious reasons, pharmaceutical manufacturing is necessarily subjected to the most stringent quality control standards imaginable.
 These concerns also come into play in industries involved in producing products intended for intimate human use, such as nutraceuticals, personal care products (e.g., sunscreens, lotions, and cosmetics), etc.

 Manufacturing equipment, including flexible machines such as mixers and homogenizers, are capable of being adapted for many processes and products.
 Switching between different processes (and substances) obviously warrants careful cleaning to prevent contamination of any subsequent products.
 For example, sunscreens and lotions are notoriously difficult to clean, as these products tend to leave behind persistent residues.
 Proteins in the biopharmaceutical industry are another example.